 - Environment risks and impacts, as assessed above, for various project activities under this sub-project are categorised as Low and Moderate due to localised nature of proposed activities i.e. activities remain limited to dam area except for labour camp and muck/debris disposal. - 2.
 Execution of civil and hydro-mechanical work within dam body will generate localised impacts on physical environment and resource use; pose risk of exposure of workers requiring personal protective equipment (PPE) use. - 3.
 Civil work interfaced with water body pose risk of water pollution and impact on fish fauna. - 4.
-Construction waste and muck from repairs repairs to approach road to dam and masonry portion of dam like u/s face treatment etc require careful disposal at pre-identified and approved site to minimise the risk of pollution on this count. - 5.
-There may be slight impact on ecology due to civil and hydro-mechanical works. - 6.
+Construction waste and muck from repairs to approach steps, road from dam to surge shaft, repair of quarters, u/s face treatment of dam etc require careful disposal at pre-identified and approved site to minimise the risk of pollution on this count. - 5.
+There may be slight impact due to civil and hydro-mechanical works on ecology especially fauna due to proximity of tiger reserve. - 6.
 Rehabilitation work would require labour to work on various sections of dam involving working at height, working in confined spaces, working on reservoir side, etc; Further, workers will also be exposed to dust and noise and will have to handle chemicals/gases for some of the works; these will lead to occupational health and safety risks.